pachyderm/pachyderm/doc/reference/pipeline_spec.md

 }
 ```

 `input.atom.name` is the name of the input.
-An input with name `XXX` will be visible
+An input with name `XXX` will be
-under the path `/pfs/XXX` when a job runs.
-Input names must be unique.
-If an
+visible under the path `/pfs/XXX` when a job runs.
+Input names must be unique
+if the inputs are crossed, they may be duplicated between `AtomInput`s that are
+unioned.
+This is because when `AtomInput`s are unioned you'll only ever see a
+datum from one input at a time.
+Overlapping the names of unioned inputs allows
+you to write simpler since your code need to be aware of which input the data
-input's name is not specified, it defaults to the name of the repo.
-Therefore,
+come from.
+If an input's name is not specified, it defaults to the name of the
-if you have two inputs from the same repo, you'll need to give at least one
+repo.
+Therefore, if you have two crossed inputs from the same repo, you'll
-of them a unique name.
+need to give at least one of them a unique name.

 `input.atom.repo` is the `repo` to be used for the input.